 First thing first: make your own bechamel.
 If you buy a store-bought one, skip this step and focus on the ragù for the lasagna.

 Once your vegetarian bolognese ragù is ready, butter a baking dish and spread bechamel on it, then a layer of ragù and lasagna sheets.
-Build several layers adding parmesan cheese on each lasagna sheet, and keep building layers until covering the entire baking dish.
+Build several layers, adding vegan parmesan cheese on each lasagna sheet, and keep building layers until covering the entire baking dish.

 More vegetarian meals